CYCLING PERFORMANCE TIPS

-Once again I'll refer to Dr. Mirkin's Blog and the suggestion that muscle injury (from both aerobic as well as resistance training) can interfere with performance.
-I go to the gym regularly to help deal with the progressive decrease in muscle mass we old guys see with age (it is inevitable - BUT it can be delayed by working the muscles.
-And biking only helps the quads).
-After reading his blog, I am definitely going to avoid a resistance workout the day before a weekend ride with my buddies.
+Once again I'll refer to Dr. Mirkin's Blog which suggests muscle injury (from both aerobic as well as resistance training) can interfere with on the bike performance.
+After reading his blog, I am definitely going to avoid a resistance workout the day before a strenuous weekend ride with my buddies.

 Even if you remain a skeptic, you might consider doing your weight work after or at least several days before you are planning what might be a competitive ride.
-And if your muscles feel sore (on the bike or at the gym) don't ignore your body's warning with the idea you will just "work it out".
-Doing so only increases the odds of a "bad day" but risks additional injury.
+And if your muscles feel sore (on the bike or at the gym) don't ignore the body's warning and assume you just "work it out".
+This only increases the odds of a "bad day" and risks additional injury.